Johnsoct/fsd/src/docs/state.md

 ### Minimizing access cost to state

+> [!INFO] Normalization
-**Normalization** is the process of constructing data structures in a way that achieves the following goals:
+> The process of constructing data structures in a way that achieves the following goals:
+>

-1. Optimize access performance
+> 1. Optimize access performance
-2. Optimize storage structures
+> 2. Optimize storage structures
-3. Increase developer readability and maintainability
+> 3. Increase developer readability and maintainability

-**Important note**:
+> [!IMPORTANT]

-It is impossible to avoid time complexities greater than O(1), but the goal is to reduce those cases as much as possible.
+> It is impossible to avoid time complexities greater than O(1), but the goal is to reduce those cases as much as possible.

 #### The problem normalization prevents